TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 6/Proverbs 6.6.md

 ---

-Go to the ant, thou sluggard; Consider her ways, and be wise:
+Go to the ant, you sluggard.
+Consider her ways, and be wise;